apache/opendal/core/src/docs/rfcs/3197_config.md

 # Guide-level explanation

 First of all, we will add config struct for each service.
 For example, `Fs` will have a `FsConfig` struct and `S3` will have a `S3Config`.
-The config's filed is public and non-exhaustive.
+The fields within the config struct are public and marked as non-exhaustive.

 ```rust
 #[non_exhaustive]